gbracha/lessRestrictedMixins/proposal.md

 We revise section 12 of the specification to remove the restrictions on superclasses and the use of **super**.
 This includes changes to the body of section 12, and appending some text to section 12.1.

-The text for super invocation needs to be slightly revised so it is clear that the call is late bound (at least conceptually) to the next mixin application up the inheritance chain.
+The text for **super** invocation needs to be slightly revised so it is clear that the call is late bound (at least conceptually) to the next mixin application up the inheritance chain.
 This occurs in sections 16.17.3, 16.18.2, 16.18.6, 16.19.
 In all cases, one has to distinguish between S<sub>static</sub>, the superclass of the enclosing class, and S<sub>dynamic</sub>, the superclass of the mixin application executing at the point of the call.

-In support of the above, a slight change in the wordoing of 16.15.1 and 16.15.2 is required.
+In support of the above, a slight change in the wording of 16.15.1 and 16.15.2 is required.
 The changed is highlighted in **bold**.